rawakash66/Thesis_Akash_2022/README.md

 6. segmentation-models
 7. albumentations

-Python can be installed using [anacoda](https://www.anaconda.com/).
-For installing OpenCV with GPU support follow the instructions provided in this [video](https://www.youtube.com/watch?v=HsuKxjQhFU0).
+Python can be installed using <a href="https://www.anaconda.com/" target="_blank">anacoda</a>.
+For installing OpenCV with GPU support follow the instructions provided in this <a href="https://www.youtube.com/watch?v=HsuKxjQhFU0" target="_blank">video</a>.
 All other libraries can be installed after this by executing the below code.

 ```python
 pip install -U -r requirements.txt